The best photo printer in 2024: top regular and wide format photo printers

 I like the handling characteristics of this printer.
 It has an additional pull-out feeder at the front, ideal for fine-art media and relatively thick poster board.
 It also allows for extra-long cut-sheet media, while a roll paper feeder is available as an optional extra (whereas it’s included with the smaller SC-P700).
 I find the 4.3-inch color touchscreen useful and intuitive, and I like that the printer features a translucent top panel and interior LED lighting, so I can keep a check on your prints as they’re being made.

 There are up to five quality settings available, depending on media type, but the highest settings are typically very slow and give a virtually imperceptible increase in print quality for most images and papers.
-Print quality itself is excellent, for both color and mono output, although the Canon PRO-300 just has the edge for really deep blacks and, without a ‘chroma optimizer’ cartridge, the Epson’s output on glossy paper looks less smooth.
+Print quality itself is excellent, for both color and mono output, although the Canon Pro-300 just has the edge for really deep blacks and, without a ‘chroma optimizer’ cartridge, the Epson’s output on glossy paper looks less smooth.

 Read more: Epson SureColor SC-P900 review

-How to choose the best photo printer for you:
+How to choose the best photo printer

 Dye or pigment?
 Pigment-based inks have larger molecules and are more robust.
 For document printing on plain paper, they’re more smudge-resistant so are less likely to be ruined by a ring of moisture from a water bottle, or from the use of highlighter pens.
 Pigment-base inks are also better for premium photo printing on matte photo paper and fine-art media.
 The flipside is that dye-based inks are better for photo printing on glossy paper, as the smaller molecules enable the ink to be fully absorbed beneath the protective glossy top layer of the paper.